zhtengw/deepin-overlay/README.md

 ### Configuring and Running DDE
 Assuming that you have setup X11 properly, now going to configure DDE.

+Configuring lightdm greeter:

-Configuring lightdm greeter, there are two greeter we can choose -- lightdm-gtk-greeter and lightdm-deepin-greeter.
+There are two greeter we can choose -- **lightdm-gtk-greeter** and **lightdm-deepin-greeter**.
 But **lightdm-deepin-greeter** runs abnormally without systemd, so we use lightdm-gtk-greeter by default.

 ***/etc/lightdm/lightdm.conf***
 ```